Schur-Convex Curvature on Dihedral Exponential Families and the Golden-Ratio Stationary Point: Abstract

 \section{Abstract}

-We investigate the Schur--complement curvature of $D_N$--equivariant folded exponential families on the simplex.
-Our main structural results are: (i) the curvature $\kappa_{\mathrm{Schur}}(\theta)$ is convex in the log--parameter $\theta = \ln q$; (ii) it admits a unique stationary point at the golden ratio value $q^\star = \varphi^{-2}$ (in particular for $N=12$); and (iii) it obeys a quadratic folded law
+We investigate the Schur–complement curvature of $D_N$–equivariant folded exponential families on the discrete probability simplex.
+Our main structural results are: (i) the curvature $\kappa_{\mathrm{Schur}}(\theta)$ is convex in the log–parameter $\theta=\ln q$; (ii) for $N\equiv 0\pmod{12}$ it admits a unique stationary point at the golden–ratio value $q^\star=\varphi^{-2}$, with $D_{12}$ the minimal dihedral order where the required cycle structure appears; and (iii) it obeys a quadratic folded law

-with coefficients $A,B$ determined explicitly by the projector metric of radius $m_\rho^2$.
-Taken together, these results show that convexity and symmetry alone enforce both the location and the functional form of the ``golden lock--in.''
+where $A,B$ are determined explicitly by the projector metric of radius $m_\rho^2$.
+Taken together, these results show that convexity and dihedral symmetry alone enforce both the location and the functional form of a “golden lock–in’’ within this family, without imposing any golden–ratio weighting by hand.

-Beyond their intrinsic interest, these findings identify $D_{12}$ as the minimal dihedral lattice where parity (mod 2) and three--cycle (mod 3) constraints coexist, producing a structurally stable equilibrium at the golden ratio.
-This places the golden ratio not as an accident of parameterization but as a necessary consequence of convex geometry under dihedral symmetry.
-Possible applications include harmonic analysis on group orbits, invariant convex optimization, and the structure of tilings or quasicrystal--like systems.